 USING THE RIGHT RFID SYSTEMS FOR HEALTHCARE

-The right RFID system lets you build safety and traceability into healthcare processes by enabling you to automatically track, monitor, and safeguard instruments, equipment, supplies, and staff.
+Institutions deploy RFID tracking solutions designed for the healthcare environment to build safety and traceability into their processes, enabling them to automatically track, monitor, and safeguard instruments, equipment, supplies, and staff.

 How to achieve optimal read-range and accuracy?
 How do you embed an RFID tag?
 Xerafy RFID Tags include both On-Metal as well as In-Metal options, with customization services available.

-Ortho, implants, scopes, laparoscopy: Loaner instrumentation has become essential to Healthcare Institutions and Medical Device Manufacturers.
+Ortho, implants, scopes, laparoscopy: Loaner instrumentation has become essential to Healthcare Institutions and Medical Device Vendors.

 SURGICAL TRACKING (SIT)